OpenMRI/ocra/gui.md

 * Real-time Rotation

 On this page, we provide a description of each GUI and how to use it.

+## Sockets
+The Python GUI communicates with the server on the Red Pitaya via an abstraction known as a [socket](https://www.wikiwand.com/en/Network_socket).
+A socket is an internal endpoint for sending or receiving data over a computer network.
+The client and server are both processes.
+In the client-server model, each process (i.e., the client and the server) establishes its own socket.
+The server socket resides at a particular IP address and, if used with TCP (as we do), requires a port number.
+The client socket needs to perform the following functions:
+1. Create a socket
+2. Connect the socket to the address of the server
+3. Send and receive data with the functions read() and write()

+The server socket does the following:
+1. Create a socket
+2. Bind the socket to an address and port 3.
+Listen for a client on the port
+4. Accept a connection to a client
+5. Send and receive data

+Our sockets use the reliable, stream-based TCP (Transmission Control Protocol) protocol to communicate over the network.
+On the client side, we used the software package PyQt’s `QTCPSocket()`, which provides useful abstractions.
+On the server side, we used the functions and abstractions defined in C’s native `socket.h` header file.
+In data transfer, the key functions were to `read()` and `write()` to the buffer.

 ## Setup
 In order to communicate with the Red Pitaya, you need to run the server program on it.
 First, ssh into the Red Pitaya.
 You need to have a static IP address set on it (follow the [Red Pitaya documentation](http://redpitaya.readthedocs.io/en/latest/quickStart/connect/connect.html).
 ```